 Used by over a third of all websites from across the globe, WordPress enjoys undisputed popularity as far as content management systems go.
 This popularity also makes WordPress websites a preferred target for hackers and cybercriminals.

-Hacks and malware damage more than just your website; they impact your SEO rankings, your customers’ user experience, their brand perception, and ultimately, your bottom line.
+Hacks and malware damage more than just your website; they impact your SEO rankings, your customers’ user experience, your brand perception, and ultimately, your bottom line.